-The Company entered into a Joint Venture Agreement ("JVA") with Micron Investments Pty.
-Ltd. a private company based in Namibia ("Micron") on June 8, 2015, which was subsequently amended on July 10 and July 17, 2015, as set forth under Item 1 above.
-Pursuant to the JVA, as amended, the Company and Micron agreed to enter into a Farm-Out Agreement, which the Company anticipates to be executed by June 2016.
-The JVA and Farm-Out Agreement require Micron to pay the Company \$180,000 cash by the end of the Farm-Out period, and to pay \$1.1 million to build and operate a graphite processing plant on the Company's Aukam site, and to cover all related operational costs until 5 months after completion of the plant.
+The Company's current business plan is to engage in the mining business developing graphite properties located in Namibia.
+As previously reported in the Company's 2015 Form 10-K filed on April 14, 2016, the Company entered into a Joint Venture Agreement (the "JVA") with Micron Investments Pty.
+Ltd. a private company based in Namibia ("Micron") on June 8, 2015, which was subsequently amended on July 10 and July 17, 2015.
+Pursuant to the JVA, as amended, the Company and Micron entered into a Farm-Out Agreement on September 12, 2016.
+The JVA and Farm-Out Agreement require Micron to pay the Company \$180,000 in cash by the end of the Farm-Out period, and to pay \$1.1 million to build and operate a graphite processing plant on the Company's Aukam site, and to cover all related operational costs until 5 months after completion of the plant.
+The plant construction is expected to take roughly ten months.
 In exchange, Micron will receive, upon achievement of certain milestones, up to a 63% interest in the mining and mineral rights held by the Company at its Aukam site.
-The Company plans to retain a minimum of 37% interest in the mining and mineral rights held by the Company its Aukam site, after having purchased the 10% interest held by its local partner.
-In June 2015, Next acquired the remaining 10% ownership rights of the 96,000 acre Aukam property and graphite mine from the Centre for Geoscience Research CC pursuant to a purchase agreement (the "Purchase Agreement") with Gazania Investments Two Hundred and Forty Two Ltd., and Centre for Geosciences Research Close Corporation, dated August 6, 2015.
-As a result of this acquisition, the Company now has 100% ownership rights to the prospecting license to the Aukam property.
-A copy of the Purchase Agreement is filed herewith as Exhibit 10.6.
+The Company plans to retain a minimum of 37% interest in the mining and mineral rights held by the Company at its Aukam site, after having purchased the 10% interest held by the Centre for Geoscience Research CC pursuant to a purchase agreement with Gazania Investments Two Hundred and Forty Two Ltd., and Centre for Geosciences Research Close Corporation, dated August 6, 2015.
+As a result of this acquisition, the Company gained100% ownership rights to the prospecting license to the Aukam property.

-In July of 2015 Micron was acquired by CKR Carbon Corporation, a Canadian based corporation, formerly known as Caribou King Resources, Ltd. ("CKR").
+As previously reported in the Company's 2015 Form 10-K filed on April 14, 2016, in July of 2015 Micron was acquired by CKR Carbon Corporation, a Canadian based corporation, formerly known as Caribou King Resources, Ltd. ("CKR").
+The Company signed a Farm Out agreement with CKR on September 12, 2016 that detailed work that the two companies would accomplish to get to the production phase of processed graphite on the site.